the-elves/Ajinkya-GSoC19-Submission/index.md

    *  We also, unsuccessfully tried to use intel processor trace.
    *  More precisely, we used capstone to measure path information.
 We break point at the entry of the target function.
 We disassemble the target function entry till we find first branch/call instruction and we set a break point for it.
    *  When we arrive at that breakpoint we calculate the target and set the breakpoint for the branch target and the fall through instruction.
 At those breakpoints we update the shared memory map of afl.

+### AFL Dictionary
+-  AFL takes as sample input a json file.
+-  There are many keys and values that the fuzzer need not modify.
+For eg. the keyword "INTEGER" or keyword "STRING".
+AFL provides a feature, dictionaries, that lets us do just that.
+-  We built the dictionary with the keys and values that are constant to avoid spurious crashes

 ## Important commits:
 -  [95ae6b6](https://github.com/the-elves/drakvuf/commit/95ae6b644be5b3d2518c66636b5b3fc9747b0757): This commit completes setup of of libhijacker,